Train reporting number (Australia): Heritage Operated Trains

+NSW based Heritage Operated services use this train numbering system when working on the ARTC Network in Victoria and South Australia.

 Victoria

 Weekly Notice 4/77 (25 January 1977) advised that the "Train Describer Numbering System" was to be introduced.
 Originally introduced for trains in the Melbourne suburban area, it was being used state-wide by 1981.
 It is a four-digit system, and all trains in Victoria are allocated a train number for use in the radio communications system.

 The following is a summary of how the system works.